Fire crews learn cause of Pilot Mountain fire; containment at 50% - NewsBreak

 Fire crews learn cause of Pilot Mountain fire; containment at 50%

-PILOT MOUNTAIN, N.C. — Fire officials at Pilot Mountain learned the cause of the fire that continues to burn, marking five days of flames atop the North Carolina landmark.Stay on top of breaking news and weather with the FOX 46 mobile app.
+PILOT MOUNTAIN, N.C.
+(WGHP) — Fire officials at Pilot Mountain learned the cause of the fire that continues to burn, marking five days of flames atop the North Carolina landmark.Stay on top of breaking news and weather with the FOX8 mobile app.

 Officials say the cause is a campfire in an undesignated area.
 There is no info at this time on the party responsible for the campfire.